-The Goodwin team was led by partners Ilan Nissan, Paul Cicero, Eric Willenbacher and counsel Eric Piasta and included partners Andrea Murino, James Mattus, Steven Argentieri, Joshua Soszynski, Milena Tantcheva, Jordan Weiss and counsels Jacqueline Klosek and Christina Queiros Bouchot.
+The Goodwin team was led by partners Ilan Nissan, Eric Willenbacher and counsel Eric Piasta and included partners Andrea Murino, James Mattus, Steven Argentieri, Joshua Soszynski, Milena Tantcheva, Jordan Weiss and counsels Jacqueline Klosek and Christina Queiros Bouchot.

 For additional details on the acquisition, please read the press release.